carlospambo/Society_de_Transport_Montreal_DT/README.md

 - Once sure that the `Telemetry-Valdiation-Service` service is running, then navigate to [`Notification-Service.ipynb`](services/Notification-Service.ipynb) notebook;
 - Run the cells on the notebook;
 - Update values in the [configuration file](services/startup.conf) to send the emails to an account other than the default.

+## Run Visualization Service

+- Do the `Run Digital Twin` step
+- Open visualization/project.godot with Godot 4.4.1
+- Press play at the top right

 ## STM API OAuth